ThemeZee/zeedynamic/readme.txt

 == Changelog ==

+= 1.2.2 =
+* added template files for Magazine widgets to improve child theme compatibility
+* improved transient caching of Magazine widgets for increased performance

 = 1.2.1 =
 * added Magazine Homepage widgets to blog index
 * added centered layout in case no widgets were added to the sidebar